neko-js/Image-Metadata/README.md

 npm install https://github.com/smcgit/Image-Metadata.git --save
 ```

-Include it in your code.
+Include the classes from the image-metadata package in your code.

 ```javascript
 const JPGMetadata = require('image-metadata').JPGMetadata;